 Can you identify the words in your emotional vocabulary?

-Do you use those words to empower yourself?
+Do you use the power of words to empower yourself?

 The lines are open!